Ramdas Paranjpe

 Ramdas Paranjpe (1912-1989) was a lawyer practicing in Pune, India.
 He was a prominent lawyer, dealing on both civil and criminal cases in Pune's District Court and in the Bombay High Court.
 He was the first lawyer to defend members of the tribal Phase pardhi community, that was declared a criminal tribe during the English colonial rule.
 He was elected the president of the Pune Bar Association in 1963.
 He was also the Deputy Mayor of Pune in 1963.

 Family background

 Ramdas Paranjpe was born in 1912 in Hanumangadh, Wardha, in central India.
 His father, Sadashiv Vishnu Paranjpe was a lawyer practising in Wardha.
 His uncle Shridhar Vishnu Paranjpe (Shri Ramdasanand) was a spiritual master in the Ramadasi tradition of Maharashtra who established an ashram in Hanumangadh in Wardha.
 On his mother's side he was grandson of Bhaskar Hari Bhagavat who was a founder member of the Prarthana Samaj in Mumbai.
 His mother was raised in the household of Rajaram Shastri Bhagavat, who was a linguist, historian, social reformer and founder of the Maratha High School.
-Ramdas Paranjpe's father was a cousin of mathematician R. P. Paranjpe, who was the first Indian senior Wrangler at Cambridge University, principal of Fergusson College Pune, chancellor of Pune University and the first Indian High Commissioner to Australia.
+Ramdas Paranjpe's father was a cousin of mathematician R. P. Paranjpye, who was the first Indian senior Wrangler at Cambridge University, principal of Fergusson College Pune, chancellor of Pune University and the first Indian High Commissioner to Australia.